-In keeping with Governor Mills’ directions for re-opening services, the Westport Island Town Office re-opened to welcome residents on Tuesday, June 9.
+The Westport Island Town Office re-opened to welcome residents on Tuesday, June 9, 2020.
 Services are available during regular office hours at a temporary counter with a plexiglass barrier inside the main entry and through Dedee's "walk-up" office window also inside the main entry -- serving one person at a time.
 Please mantain social distancing and wear a mask for the protection of yourself, neighbors and staff.
-Phone, email, and mail services are still available, and encouraged, for those who find it more convenient or comfortable.
+Phone, email, and mail services are always available, and encouraged, for those who find it more convenient or comfortable.
 If you have questions or need specialized assistance, call us at: (207) 882-8477.

 Regular office hours are: Tuesdays, 11 am to 6 pm and Thursdays, 9 am to 2 pm